TechnoMageKOMT/Programming_Notes/JavaScript/C_NumberMethods.md

 ## Math methods

 Google search MDN Math.
 All Math methods are listed on the MDN page.
+In VS Code Math. ctrl spacebar will list all math methods as well.

 Usage: